floatinghotpot/magpie/README.md

 # Why named "Magpie"? #

-It comes from the Chinese legend, Magpie Bridge over the the Milky Way, which bring the longly departed lovers together.
+It comes from the Chinese legend, Magpie Bridge over the the Milky Way, which bring the separated lovers together.

 ![Magpie Bridge](docs/legend.jpg)